 With Westbrook teaming up with Lebron James and Anthony Davis, season expectations went through the roof.
-Most NBA betting experts had the Lakers as early favourites to win the championship.
 Of course, there were eye raises as to how Westbrook will fit into the team, but we could understand why the team made the move.
 Relying on an injury-prone Davis and an aging Lebron was a huge risk.
 However, there were cheaper and more suitable superstar options available.
 DeMar DeRozan was one such option.

 A big ‘what if.’
 Had the Lakers traded for ‘Deebo’, they would have kept key players like Alex Caruso and their 2021 draft pick.
 Instead, DeRozan and Caruso teamed up in Chicago and the former had an all-star season.
 One thing we know is that the role players the front office surrounded Lebron and AD with was a crucial factor behind the Lakers’ 2020 championship run.
 These guys had the heart, were tough, and could do all the dirty work.
 But the Lakers chose to give up their defensive pieces to bring in Westbrook.
 Trading those pieces away to accommodate a declining Westbrook was a bad move by the front office.
 The Lakers had the best defense in the 2nd half of the 2020-21 regular season despite Lebron and AD’s injury.
 On the contrary, the defense was a mess throughout the 2021-22 season.